1984 Sriharikota cyclone: Meteorological history

 Tropical Cyclone 03B developed as a low-pressure area over the south-central Bay of Bengal on the morning of November 9.
 The storm intensified into a deep depression in the evening.
-It followed a west-northwestward path, becoming a tropical storm on November 10 and a cyclone on 11th.
+It followed a west-northwestward path, becoming a tropical storm on November 10 and a cyclone on the 11th.
 By the evening, it had become a severe cyclonic storm.
 A break in the ridge brought it northward, where steering currents collapsed on 13th.
 The storm traveled north on the 12th, where a 11–28 km-wide eye was observed via satellite.
 The storm maintained a mostly stationary position during the 13th.
 After attaining peak winds of 100 mph, the cyclone looped slowly to the west and crossed Sriharikota in southern Andhra Pradesh on the 14th.
 It gradually dissipated on the 15th.

 Impact

-The cyclone's intensification, stall and erratic movements occurred very close to the coast, which resulted in prolonged torrential rain and flood.
+The cyclone's intensification, stall and erratic movements occurred very close to the coast, which resulted in prolonged torrential rain and flooding.
 A total of 604 people died.
 Flooding affected a large area of Andhra Pradesh and Tamil Nadu.
 A storm surge of 20 ft hit the nearby village of Durgarajupatnam which led to coastal inundation up to 3 km from the coast.
 Nearly 1,00,000 livestock were killed and 400,000 houses were destroyed in Andhra Pradesh.
 A 1.4 m surge was recorded near Gudur.
 In nearby Tamil Nadu, the storm brought moderate damage and killed 54 people.

 In Andhra Pradesh, over 200 villages were submerged by floodwaters.
 Thousands of trees were uprooted.
 Roads and bridges were damaged while rail and electrical services were disrupted.
 More than 70 villages around Pulicat Lake area were submerged under 10 ft of water.
 The rough surges drowned several hundred cattle and 37 residents.
 There were unconfirmed reports that a village at the shore was buried along with its residents by large amounts of sand.

 Seventeen people died in Chennai, and 60,000 individuals who lived in huts became homeless.
 The cyclone was described as the worst since 1977 in the Nellore district.
 There, 816 villages across a 7,710 km2 area were struck by heavy winds up to 220 mph.
 More than 270 people died before rescuers from the Indian army arrived.
 Another 150,000 were made homeless.
 About 100 km north of Chennai, towers and electrical poles at the Satish Dhawan Space Centre on Sriharikota island were ripped out.
-Villages and its residents in northern Tamil Nadu and the south Andhra Pradesh coast were left in extreme conditions.
+Villages and their residents in northern Tamil Nadu and the south Andhra Pradesh coast were left in extreme conditions.
 A survivor recalled having to cling onto a tree for two days to escape the water.